fsantanna/pingus/ceu/README.md

          350)

-According to Tim Sweeney (of Unreal Engine fame) [[![X]][sweeney]], about half of the development complexity in games resides in *simulation* (aka *game logic*), but which accounts for only 10% of the CPU budget.
+According to Tim Sweeney (of Unreal Engine fame) [[![X]][sweeney]], about half the complexity in game development resides in *simulation* (aka *game logic*), but which accounts for only 10% of the CPU budget.
 <!-- the way entities interact in real time -->
 The high development costs contrasting with the low impact on performance